paulcpederson/blog/source/work/calcite-web/index.md

 ## Development

 I also worked to develop the entire framework.
-There is quite a bit about it that was very engaging.
+There is quite a bit about it that was very engaging from a development perspective.

 ### Sass